chauhaan/Aylien_Ansible/README.md

 # Aylien_Ansible

-This repository contains two playbooks.
+This repository contains two ansible playbooks.

 1) Deploy - Create the Instance on AWS and deploy the python application.